Language selection

 HAWC mission: Clouds and aerosols to help predict climate change

-A major component of NASA's Earth System Observatory, AOS is an international multi-satellite mission with many instruments that will measure aerosols and clouds, and how they interact to impact Earth's weather and climate.
+A major component of NASA's Earth System Observatory, AOS is an international multi-satellite mission with many instruments that will measure aerosols, clouds and water vapour in the atmosphere and how they interact to impact Earth's weather, air quality and climate.
 The data collected by HAWC and AOS will improve our ability to predict near-term weather events, long-term climatic conditions and air quality.

 Illustration of the AOS mission